 In addition to a selection of 4K crops, it also supports 1080p video at up to 120fps with AF / E and tracking.
 Canon Log offers 4:2:2 10-bit with HEVC using the H.265 codec, with a claimed 12-stop dynamic range (at a recommended ISO400 recommended).
 The camera can also record RAW and MP4 video simultaneously to two separate memory cards.

 By contrast, Sony – which led the coup that cost Canon its video throne in the first place – is now the predator that has become the prey.
 While the A9 II is a capable 4K 30p video performer, it's basically the same camera that the A9 was in this regard – it's limited to internal 8-bit 4:2:0 recording (4:2:2 is only possible externally) and there is no log support.

-As for the Nikon, while it likewise offers 4K 30p video, unfortunately its inferior video AF makes it a very distant third – its contrast detect system is simply no match for Canon's supercharges Dual Pixel CMOS and the real-time tracking of the Sony.
+As for the Nikon, while it likewise offers 4K 30p video, unfortunately the imposed 1.7x crop and inferior video AF makes it a very distant third – its contrast detect system is simply no match for Canon's supercharged Dual Pixel CMOS and the real-time tracking of the Sony.

 • Read more: Best camera for video

 This one's a no-brainer: while all three cameras come with the mandatory dual card slots, the Canon and Nikon both take CFexpress memory cards while the Sony is still using the SD card format.

 There is something to be said for SD cards, insofar as everybody already has them, they're much more affordable and you won't have any problems plugging them into most devices as pretty much everyone you know has an SD card reader.
 However, SD cards are also older, slower and far less reliable.